How to Create a custom Message Box in C#

 custom messagebox in c#

-Next, We will create custom message boxes.
+Next, we will begin creating custom message boxes.

 In this example, we will create two types of message boxes: